 Let bicyclists pedal up like at any other place in Louisville, dismount, lock, and go enjoy themselves.

-James Bruggers points out that state fairs in Wisconsin, Indiana, Minnesota, and Nebraska all encourage biking and offer free parking for cyclists.
+James Bruggers pointed out that state fairs in Wisconsin, Indiana, Minnesota, and Nebraska all encourage biking and offer free parking for cyclists.
 Additionally, on the fair’s web site doesn’t offer directions to the venue for bike or transit at all.
 You can leave a complaint at the Kentucky State Fair’s web site.
 This is embarrassing, Kentucky.